Wilberforce University Status Continues as “Accredited-Probation”

 - Criterion Five, Core Component 5.C, “the institution engages in systematic and integrated planning”

-HLC further conclude that Wilberforce University met, with concerns, the following Criteria for Accreditation:
+HLC at that time also concluded that the University met, but with concerns, the following Criteria for Accreditation:

 - Criterion Four, Core Component 4.C, “the institution demonstrates a commitment to educational improvement through ongoing attention to retention, persistence, and completion rates in its degree and certificate programs”